buggregator/server/README.md

 pecl install xhprof
 ```

-2. Install the xhprof package
+2. Install the package

-If you are using Spiral Framework you just need t install
+If you are using Spiral Framework you just need to install
 the [spiral/profiler](https://github.com/spiral/profiler/tree/3.0) package.

 ```bash